 - Refrigerate the pickled ginger and wait at least 2 days before consuming it.
 It should last for about 6 months in the refrigerator before spoiling.

 Sugar-free Sichuan Style Pickled Ginger

-A lot of you also ask: How to make pickled ginger without rice vinegar or sugar?
+A lot of you also ask: How to make pickled ginger without

 This Sichuan style pickled ginger is the answer.

 - 800ml cold boiled water

 - 1 tsp. whole Sichuan peppercorn